 Currently Angulimala Scotland is not involved in any aftercare or advisory service for prisoners after release.

-A Scottish chaplain is not required to attend one of the quarterly workshops at Warwick each year.
-Instead, he or she should attend the annual meeting of Angulimala Scotland which normally takes place in either Edinburgh or Glasgow and which is often led by Ven.
+A Scottish chaplain is not required to attend the quarterly workshops at Warwick each year.
+Instead, he or she should attend the annual meeting of Angulimala Scotland which normally takes place in either Edinburgh or Glasgow and which is led by Ven.
 Ajahn Khemadhammo.
 However chaplains are very welcome to attend the occasional Warwick workshop, if possible, as it is always helpful to meet with a wider group of chaplains.

 Another item mentioned under Responsibilities, preparing reports on Buddhist inmates, is not currently applicable to Scottish chaplains.